Charlotte Casiraghi: Fashion and modeling

 Casiraghi modeled for photographer Collier Schorr in the eighth issue of System magazine.
 In a gender fluid framework, she modeled clothing from the Gucci menswear line.
-On 22 December 2020, she became the brand ambassador of Chanel.
-She was the global face for Chanel's Spring/Summer 2021 campaign.
+The campaign challenged notions of constructed gender identity and expressed Casiraghi's suitability for its message by saying that she exemplified the muse ("Gucci muse with a royal bloodline") whose heritage links her with archetypes associated with Hollywood and royalty.